 Probate treatment | Avoids probate | May be subject to probate |

-Joint tenants with rights of survivorship (JTWROS) gives each party equal ownership interest in the overall account.
-Married couples often choose this type of joint brokerage or banking account because rights of survivorship mean the surviving owner has rights to the deceased’s share.
+Joint tenancy with rights of survivorship (JTWROS) gives each party equal ownership interest in the assets in the account.
+Married couples often choose this type of joint brokerage account because rights of survivorship mean the surviving owner has rights to the deceased’s share.
 Upon the death of one owner, the assets automatically transfer to the other.
 However, the JTWROS can be broken before that if one owner decides to leave.

 Typically used by: